April-2022-LC-LiftOff/parenting-playbook/README.md

 ## 🔹 What We'll Have to Learn 🔹

 - HTML/CSS for user profiles
-- How to create an API and use it to connect an Angular frontend to Java backend
 - Spring or 3rd party authentication
-- TDD in Spring
 - Using Agile methods to collaborate as a team to complete the project

 ## 🔹 Project Tracker 🔹